 Here's how things in Seattle unfolded on Twitter on Tuesday.

-Carolyn Lawson, the former Oregon Health Exchange CIO, filed a tort claim notice on Monday giving notice she is considering suing the state and several state employees for statements they made about her and for wrongful discharge.
+Carolyn Lawson, the former Oregon Health Authority CIO, filed a tort claim notice on Monday giving notice she is considering suing the state and several state employees for statements they made about her and for wrongful discharge.

 The percentage of young adults signing up for insurance coverage via Oregon's troubled health-insurance exchange is nearly at the bottom when compared to sign-ups nationwide.